fmaguire/parKour/README.md

 ##Usage:
 ```
-./parKour R1.fastq R2.fastq
+./parKour R1.fastq R2.fastq N_CLUSTERS
 ```

-Which will output 4 files:
+Which will output 2N fastq files where N is the number of clusters:

 ```
 * cluster0_R1.fq
 * cluster0_R2.fq
 * cluster1_R1.fq
 * cluster1_R2.fq
+* ...
+* ...
+* clusterN_R1.fq
+* clusterN_R2.fq
 ```

+It will also output a log file "run_log" which records the cluster centroids and number of paired reads assigned to each cluster.

 ##Dependencies: